 No doubt you’ll have recognised concepts above that have become common features of Primary school and nursery life, such as the outdoor playgrounds of Owen and Wilderspin.
 The proliferation and development of formal education for under-sevens during the late 19th and 20th centuries is outside the scope of this article, but if your interest has been piqued, I highly recommend Nanette Whitbread’s fascinating The Evolution of the Nursery-Infant School (1975), which follows the story through to the comprehensive school era.

 Today, the ideas of Locke, Rousseau, Pestalozzi, the Edgeworths and Froebel still resonate widely and underpin the progressive education movement that has influenced our modern education system in so many ways.
-Though some of their theories were misplaced, their insights into child development and behaviour undoubtedly contributed to making school a more humane and compassionate place to be and laid the ground for the modern field of educational psychology.
+Though some of their theories were misplaced, their insights into child development and behaviour undoubtedly contributed to making schools more humane and compassionate places and laid the ground for the modern field of educational psychology.

 We have come a long way from treating the first seven years of life as mere ‘childishness’, although we still have a lot to learn about how children’s minds work.
 Yet, we may not be comfortable with all the consequences of treating young children’s behaviour as an object of scientific enquiry.
 Many educators are now convinced that the first years of a person’s life determine what follows.
 This has raised the stakes for parents and teachers, who are expected to micro-manage every stage of a child’s development, causing much unnecessary anxiety, stress and disappointment for those involved.
 Some educators now look wistfully abroad to countries such as Finland where school still begins at seven.
 I’m not convinced that’s the answer, but we could certainly do with relaxing a little and re-embracing the ineffable aspects of ‘childishness’.